konveyor/tackle-test-generator-cli/doc/ui/quick_start_guide.md

 Note that, if the `--config-file` option is not specified on the command line (as in the commands above), the CLI uses by default `./tkltest_config.toml` as the configuration file.

-Note also that typically, test data such as login information and various data forms input will also need to be provided in order to generate meaningful tests.
-These can be optionally given in another configuration file, whose location should be specified in the 'form_data_spec_file' config option.
+Note also that, typically, test data such as login information and various data forms input will also need to be provided in order to generate meaningful tests.
+These can be optionally given in another configuration file, whose location should be specified in the `form_data_spec_file` config option.
-More details about input data specification is available [here](./user_guide.md)).
+More details about input data specification is available [here](./tkltest_ui_config_options.md#form-data-specification).